Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles-customization.md

 ---
-title: NServiceBus Host Profiles customization
+title: NServiceBus Host Profiles Customization
-summary: 'Create custom NServiceBus Host profiles.
-Customize default NServiceBus Host profiles.'
+summary: 'Create custom NServiceBus host profiles and customize default NServiceBus host profiles.'
 tags:
 - Profiles
 - Hosting
 - Logging
 - Persistence
 component: Host
-reviewed: 2017-02-28
+reviewed: 2019-01-09
 ---

 include: host-deprecated-warning

 ## Custom profile

-In certain scenarios it might be useful to define additional profiles.
-For example, some organizations have a few testing or staging environments that might require different configurations.
-To define a custom Profile create a class that implements the `NServiceBus.IProfile` interface:
+In certain scenarios, it is useful to define additional host profiles, for example when there are several testing and staging environments with different configurations.
+To define a custom profile, create a class that implements the `NServiceBus.IProfile` interface:

 snippet: defining_profile